nocentino/ollama-sql-faststart/README.md

 - **Start Services**: Use `docker-compose up` to start all services.
 - **Stop Services**: Use `docker-compose down` to stop and remove containers.
-- **Rebuild Services**: Use `docker-compose up --build` to rebuild the images.

-## Contributing

-Contributions are welcome!
-Please fork the repository, create a feature branch, and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.